 There are many ways of describing PFI’s, some good and some bad.
 It’s even more concerning that a new definition of PFI, “praying for infrastructure,” may become standard.

 AS THE credit crunch reverberates through the economy, including the waste treatment and disposal sector, an additional barrier has arisen – that of access to funding.
 This is threatening the UK’s capability to hit EU Landfill Diversion Directive targets and to reduce its carbon footprint.

 The 2013 target was looking feasible until the crunch, which has resulted in two key schemes being delayed as the successful bidders have been unable to finalise the necessary funding.
 In particular, the Greater Manchester Waste scheme – worth £4.4 bn in total – was originally due to close in April 2007, then April 2008 and most recently October 2008.
 Considering the time needed to get planning and build the requisite plants, the 2013 deadline could be missed, and the diversion target with it.
-The reasons for slow down are more deep-seated than funding alone and relate to the structure of the system which “institutionalises” slower decision-making.
+The reasons for slowing down are deeper than money alone, and they have to do with the way the system is set up.
+This “institutionalises” slower decision-making.

 Secondly, financial close does not guarantee the end of the headache.
 For many authorities, the problems continue as the thorny issue of planning looms.

 Historically, it takes two to three years to go from OJEU to financial close, with planning taking an average of two years.
 In some cases it is significantly longer, with the potential to reach more than five years, as recently experienced by a UK waste plant.
 An energy from waste plant takes three years to build, and an MBT takes two years, so you’re looking at a minimum delivery time of six to seven years, plus an additional year for OBC and specification preparation.